 Frequently asked questions

-What do ED wait times reflect? |
+What do wait times mean? |

-ED wait times are an estimate of the time in hours to be triaged, registered and see a doctor or nurse practitioner.
-The ED wait clock does not predict your entire length of stay, as that will depend on the care you require, such as therapy, diagnostic imaging, testing, etc. |
+Wait times are an estimate of the time in hours from the time you are triaged until you see a doctor.
+The estimated time is a prediction based on the maximum time eight out of 10 patients (80th percentile) will wait to be assessed.
+The wait clock does not predict your entire length of stay, as that will depend on the care you require, such as diagnostic imaging, testing, etc. The predicted wait times are not a guarantee of how long you will wait. |

-How often are ED wait times refreshed? |
+How often are wait times updated? |

-ED wait times are refreshed every 30 minutes to provide patients and their loved ones with as timely and accurate information about wait times as possible. |
+Wait times are refreshed every 30 minutes to provide as timely and accurate information about wait times as possible. |

-Why are ED wait times always changing? |
+Why are wait times always changing? |

-Demand for services in the ED can change very quickly depending on the number of patients arriving and their level of need.
-Incidents such as a serious accident or patients arriving with life or limb threatening injuries or illnesses can unexpectedly impact the wait times. |
+Demand for services can change very quickly depending on the number of patients arriving and how sick they are.
+Incidents such as a serious accident or patients arriving with life-threatening injuries or illnesses can unexpectedly impact the wait times. |

 How will I be assessed for my turn to be seen? |

-The ED does not work on a first-come, first-served system.
-It's important to know that critical patients will be seen first, whether they arrive on their own or via ambulance.
-Upon arrival in the ED, you will be assessed using the Canadian Triage and Acuity Scale (CTAS).
-The CTAS is a tool used both nationally and internationally to allow emergency departments and their staff to prioritize patient care requirements.
+The Emergency Department does not work on a first-come, first-served system.
+It's important to know that critical patients will be seen first, whether they arrive on their own or via an ambulance.
+Upon arrival, you will be assessed by a nurse using the Canadian Triage and Acuity Scale (CTAS).
+The CTAS is a tool used worldwide to allow emergency departments and their staff to prioritize patient care needs.
 You will be seen by a doctor based on that assessment.
 In simple terms, the sickest patients will be seen most quickly. |